-Towards the new councillors-General Clavering, Colonel Monson, and Mr. (afterwards Sir Philip) Francis &-Hastings was not favourably disposed.
+Towards the new councillors-General Clavering, Colonel Monson, and Mr. (afterwards Sir Philip) Franciss-Hastings was not favourably disposed.
 They knew this, and came prepared to resent any semblance of disrespect.
-The occasion offered itself before they set foot in Calcutta: the salute
+The occasion offered itself before they set foot in Calcutta: the salute t Essay on Warren Hastings, p.
+50. § Pronounced very decidedly by Macaulay to be the author of the Letters of Junius.-(Idem, p.
+30.)
+The strongest argument on the other side, is the steady denial of Francis himself, which he reiterated so late as 1817-that is, the year before his death, at the advanced age of eighty-eight.

-· Revenue Consultations of April and May, 1774; and official letters from Bengal of this date, quoted in Auber's British Power in India, i., 432.
+Revenue Consultations of April and May, 1774; and official letters from Bengal of this date, quoted in Auber's British Power in India, i., 432.